GOOSMANN ROSE COLVARD & CRAMER, P.A.

 PRIVACY CONTROLS: The new regulations prevent any third party from being able to see any private information/mortgage-related documents for the Buyer/borrower, so:

-- The Seller can no longer be in the closing conference room with the Buyer at the time of signing.
+- The Seller can no longer be in the closing conference room with the Buyer at the time of signing of any mortgage documents.
 Please contact us to coordinate the Seller signing separately, but if we are not preparing that Seller’s documents, note that the Seller will need to sign with their respective attorney’s office.

 - We have implemented heightened levels of privacy controls in our practice.
-The impact you will see most obviously are that emails from our office are encrypted when containing any non-public information regarding the Buyer’s loan and blinds and doors in the closing rooms must remain closed.
+The impact you will see most obviously is that emails from our office are encrypted when containing any non-public information regarding the Buyer’s loan and blinds and doors in the closing rooms must remain primarily closed for prohibiting public view of any closing documents.

-DELAY IN CLOSING: After delivery of the CD to Buyer/borrower, the following changes may likely trigger a new three-day waiting period, i.e. a closing date delay:
+DELAY IN CLOSING: After delivery of the CD to Buyer/borrower, the following changes can re-trigger a new initial CD delivery and thus 3-day period (i.e. a possible closing date delay):

-- Any changes that would impact the Annual Percentage Rate on the loan, including likely,
+- Changes that would impact the Annual Percentage Rate on the loan, including likely,

-- Buyer changes loan terms (amount, rate, escrows, term, etc.)
+- Changes to the loan terms (amount, rate, escrows, term, etc.)

 - If a prepayment penalty is added to the loan

-- Changes and adjustments affecting the value of the property (as determined by the lender) may trigger additional disclosure and review periods under the Equal Credit Opportunity Act (ECOA) controlling the delivery of the appraisals
+- Changes and /or adjustments affecting the value of the property (as determined by the lender) may trigger additional disclosure and review periods under the Equal Credit Opportunity Act (ECOA) controlling the delivery of the appraisals.

 AVOIDING DELAY: You may consider two pre-closing inspections/walk-throughs for the Buyer, with one occurring 10+/- days in advance of closing (in which case you have time to negotiate seller credits in lieu of repairs) and a second final inspection on the day of the closing.

-REVIEW/KNOW THE CD AND PROCESS: Get familiar with the new CD form and new process so that you can answer Buyer and Seller questions and keep them informed.
+REVIEW/KNOW THE CD, ALTA, AND PROCESS: Get familiar with the CD and ALTA Settlement Statement forms and processes so that you can answer Buyer and Seller questions and keep them informed.

-CONTRACT DATES: The new TRID rules may affect the contract terms that you help negotiate for either the Buyer or the seller, i.e., a 30-day closing may be difficult and/or no longer realistic.
-It is important for you to communicate with the lender to determine a realistic timeframe for closings under these new rules.
+CONTRACT DATES: The TRID rules may affect the contract terms that you help negotiate for either the Buyer or the seller.
+It is important for you to communicate with the lender to determine a realistic timeframe for your client’s closing.
+GRCC will always do our best to meet closing dates and will work with you.

-CONTRACT CHANGES: Communicate any and all signed changes to the contract to the lender and GRCC immediately.
-To keep on target for closing, consider having a conversation with your Buyers about the need to respond to lender requests immediately and remind everyone that we have to follow the contract terms unless legally amended and provided to lender.
+CONTRACT CHANGES: As always, communicate any and all signed changes to the contract to the lender and GRCC immediately.
+To keep on target for closing, consider having a conversation with your clients about the need to respond to lender requests promptly and remind everyone that we have to follow the contract terms unless legally amended and provided to the lender.

 Download a PDF version of this article here: GRCC & TRID – What to Know.